 Now it's tough to be bold with an authority figure we don't know, isn't it?
 Oh sure, especially when we were younger we addressed our fears by trying to appear fearless, being "sassy bold" with teachers, police, and other people in authority over us.
 I'm not talking about that kind of bold here, but instead the boldness that is being forthright, grounded in a calm assurance that it's not only okay but expected to be open and "straight up".
 The only way to achieve that kind of comfort and assurance is through familiarity, through establishing a familiar and ongoing relationship with God in prayer.
 It's not necessary ...
 God is quite willing to hear and responds powerfully to the halting and stumbling first-time prayer, "Lord, save me from my sins, cleanse and accept me" no matter how awkwardly phrased it may be, and with what fear and trembling it is delivered.
-But faith works best when exercised, just like muscles and well-oiled machinery.
-Like jogging, or the Grouse Grind, it gets easier with repetition.
+But faith works best when exercised, just like muscles and welloiled machinery.
+Like the morning treadmill workout, prayer gets easier with repetition.
 With sufficient practice, we can even be as comfortable talking to God as children are.
 I've seen some cute quotations that have been posted ... one from a Joyce was, "Dear God, Thank you for the baby brother, but what I prayed for was a puppy."
 Another, attributed to Elliot, goes, "Dear God, I think about you sometimes even when I'm not praying."
 We can have that kind of comfortable relationship with God - the only hindrance is ourselves.

 Many people have a problem with being bold in prayer.
-I don't know if it's because we're trying to be polite, or whether our perspective is like that of the clergyman in the Monty Python movie, "The Meaning of Life", where he goes on about "God, you are so awfully, awfully huge, and we are so insignificant", but too often we kind of self-effacingly murmur our prayers as if we're afraid to bother God.
+I don't know if it's because they are trying to be polite, or whether their perspective is like that of the clergyman in the Monty Python movie, "The Meaning of Life", where he goes on about "God, you are so awfully, awfully huge, and we are so insignificant", but too often we kind of self-effacingly murmur our prayers as if we're afraid to bother God.
 One of my pet peeves is the overabundant use of the word "just" in prayers ...
 "O Lord, we just ask ...", as if we're trying to sneak a "teensy" request through if it's not too much trouble.
-Jesus is telling his disciples in this text, and telling us, that he is encouraging us to pray with the deliberate intention and expectation of having our requests heard, and answered.
-He is telling us with the parable of the woken-up friend to bother God, to be persistent, to ask with clarity and passion for what it is we want or need.
+Jesus speaks clearly to his disciples in this text against that kind of praying and in doing so tells us that he is encouraging us to pray with the deliberate intention and expectation of having our requests heard, and answered.
+He is urging us with the parable of the woken-up friend to bother God, to be persistent, to ask with clarity and passion for what it is we want or need.
 We are called to pray with the power of conviction that prayer works - that God does listen, does consider our request, does respond to our prayer by acting in our best interest.
 Be bold - pray with conviction and faith!